cjungmann/th/README.md

    the dependencies.

 1. [readargs][2] is one of my projects that processes command line arguments.
-Please download/clone, build and install this library.
+While this project is still used by **th**, it is no longer necessary to install this library for **th** to work.
+The **th** Makefile now downloads the **readargs** project into a subdirectory, builds it and uses the static library instead.

 1. [c_patterns][3] is another of my projects, an experiment in managing reusable code without needing a library.
-The makefile uses **git** to download the project, then makes links to some [c_patterns][3] modules in the **src** directory to be included in the **th** build.
+The Makefile uses **git** to download the project, then makes links to some [c_patterns][3] modules in the **src** directory to be included in the **th** build.

-1. **db version 5** (Berkeley Database) is necessary for the B-Tree databases in the project.
-If you're using **git**, you should already have this, but *FreeBSD* only includes an older version of **db**.
-Make will immediately terminate with a message if it can't find an appropriate **db**, in which case it's up to you to use your package manager to install **db**.

 ### Build and Install